Pucheo-Gideon/Advance-SQL-Analytics/README.md

 The United States leads in terms of repeat purchases, accounting for 36% of all return purchases—16 percentage points higher than Australia, the next closest territory at 20.34%.
 Canada follows in third place with 13.19%.
 A particularly valuable insight is that although Canada ranked fourth in the number of one-time buyers, it ranks third in return purchases, indicating a solid base of loyal customers despite a relatively high drop-off rate.
 This contrast suggests opportunities to further nurture and retain Canadian customers, who show strong potential for loyalty once engaged.

 #### 🎯Business implication ?
-The intent of this query is to enable stakeholders have a clear picture of consumers reception and perception of their products by measure of frequency.
 By analyzing the percentage and total number of return purchases per country, the business can assess customer satisfaction, loyalty, and product-market fit in each territory.
-This is vital for informing regional retention strategies, allocating marketing resources effectively, and strengthening long-term customer relationships where the brand is gaining traction.
+This is vital for scaling or doubling down on winning retention tactics (e.g., loyalty programs) that drive high, Target one-time buyers with “second purchase” incentives (e.g., 15% off next order) and investigate why countries like  Germany/France lag (<10%) and test market-specific perks.
 __________________

-### 6.Analyze the year-over-year (YoY) sales growth trends across different countries to identify which markets experienced the most significant recoveries or declines?
+### 5.Analyze the year-over-year (YoY) sales growth trends across different countries to identify which markets experienced the most significant recoveries or declines?
 ```sql
 	-- Step One: Calculate the total sales and group by territory(Country) and Year
 WITH Territory_Sales AS (